Planning

 - Each circuit breaker protects one circuit (do not combine circuits under a single breaker without calculation)

-- Terminal tightening torque — 2–2.5 Nm (re-check 24 hours after installation)
+- Terminal tightening – to the torque given in the device data sheet, with a torque screwdriver (re-check 24 hours after installation)

 Checks Before Switching On